fbpx

 But, they were rebellious and stiff-necked people.

 Unfortunately, many of us do precisely what the Israelites did in their testing season.
+We fail over and over again daily in some seasons.

 We fail miserably countless times.
 It’s easy to criticize their sins.
 The Holy Spirit documented the Hebrew wilderness experience to train us in righteousness because we’re prone to wander easily.